ManuelZ/food_optimization/README.md

 # My customized or-tools solution for the Stigler diet problem.

-Linear optimization problem to find a subset of foods that meet desired ranges for calories, proteins, fats, carbohydrates, and micronutrients, while minimizing the glycemic index.
+Linear optimization problem to find a subset of foods that meet desired ranges for calories, proteins, fats, carbohydrates, and micronutrients, while minimizing the glycemic load.

 ## Usage